MCato/Assignment11/README.md

 # Event listener on the Web
-### This Assignment uses event listerners together with html and css.
+### This Assignment uses event listeners together with html and css.